-Aemtek offers a complete line of microbial laboratory testing.
-Our experienced laboratory staff includes Ph.D. microbiologists and mycologists who perform all analyses, following rigid, specific standard procedures.
-Testing for sewage screen and/or sewage contamination in indoor environments is performed following EPA or California Department of Health recommendations for water testing.
-Samples from indoor environments such as water, air, surface (swab), or bulk (carpets, wood, furniture, etc.) can be tested for the “indicator bacteria” (see Aemtek Micro Examiner, April 2005) to assess possible sewage contamination.
-These tests include:
+AEMTEK offers a complete line of microbial laboratory testing.
+Testing for sewage screen and/or sewage contamination in indoor environments is performed following EPA or California Water Board recommendations for water testing.
+Samples from indoor environments such as water, air, surface (swab), or bulk (carpets, wood, furniture, etc.) can be tested for the indicator bacteria (see Aemtek Micro Examiner, April 2005) to assess possible sewage contamination.
+Indicator tests include:

 - Total coliforms